darraghoriordan/eslint-plugin-nestjs-typed/README.md

 });
 ```

-this passes because the default values seem to work ok
+this PASSES because the default values seem to work ok

 ```ts
 const validationPipeB = new ValidationPipe();